opardo/SoccerLearning/README.md

-# SoccerLearning (WORK IN PROGRESS)
+# SoccerLearning

 Final project for the Applied Deep Learning class (Fall 2019).
 M.S. in Data Science program at Columbia University.

 ## Overview
 We are employing CNNs and RNNs to predict what team has the ball possession in a soccer game.
+A summary of our project can be found on this [video](https://www.youtube.com/watch?v=e42zLM_n4yA).

 ## Authors